 If extra money is needed and there is no policy, indeed, at least one of the parents would have to take on additional work.
 With a policy, the parents can work their regular hours or potentially take some time off work to spend even more time with the child.

 How to Add Children to Your Life Insurance Policy

-The only factor that would change that would be if the child had already been diagnosed with some type of condition that could realistically decrease his or her expected lifespan.
-In some cases, the provider will actually offer to cover dependents for free up to a certain age.
+The only factor that would change would be if the child had already been diagnosed with some condition that could realistically decrease his or her expected lifespan.
+Sometimes, the provider will offer to cover dependents for free up to a certain age.

 You may be able to cash out the policy or even borrow against the policy to cover future educational costs.
-Life insurance cover for Dads and life insurance policies for Mums offer bespoke solutions and we are happy to investigate these for you without any obligation on your part.
+Life insurance cover for Dads and life insurance policies for Mums offer bespoke solutions, and we are happy to investigate these for you without any obligation on your part.

 There are significant benefits to adding a child to a life insurance policy.
 From peace of mind, if a serious illness or injury occurs to having a small nest egg to draw against for education, it simply makes sense to have the financial security of a life insurance policy for your children.